endocode/EndoBot/README.md

 ## Setup

-See the endobotconfig.ini.example file, rename it to endobotconfig.ini and run main.rb.
-Alternatively, you can pass a path to ini file as a first parameter.
+See the endobotconfig.ini.example file, rename it to endobotconfig.ini and run "ruby main.rb start ./endobotconfig.ini".
+Run "ruby main.rb help" to know more.

-If you want to run only one bot, say EndoReportBot, then just comment out the section for EndoChiliBot.
+If you want to run only one bot, say EndoReportBot, then just comment out the section for EndoChiliBot in configuration file.